Interest Rates Part 2

 Interest rate cycles follow a pattern.
 The South African Reserve Bank raises the repo rate to control inflation, which increases the prime lending rate and the cost of all floating-rate home loans.
 Buyers who were comfortably servicing a R1.5m bond at 9% find that same bond costs significantly more at 11.75%.
 Some stretch to absorb the difference; others reduce their search budget; others exit the market entirely.

 For sellers, this means the pool of buyers who can genuinely complete a purchase at your asking price has shrunk.
 Listings take longer.
 Offers come fewer and slower.
-The market hasn’t stopped, it’s become more selective.
-The properties that sell are the ones correctly priced for the available buyer pool.
+The market hasn't stopped, it's become more selective, and the homes that sell are the ones priced for the buyers who remain.
+That discipline sits at the centre of selling your home in a tighter market.

-Many sellers in a high-rate environment choose to wait, for rates to fall, for conditions to improve, for the spring surge that may or may not arrive.
-This is sometimes the right call.
-If your financial position allows it and your property’s carrying cost is manageable, waiting for a rate cut can bring more buyers back into your price bracket.
+Many sellers in a high-rate market choose to wait, for rates to fall, for conditions to improve, for a spring surge that may or may not arrive.
+Sometimes that's the right call.
+If your finances allow it and the carrying cost is manageable, waiting for a rate cut can bring more buyers back into your price bracket, which is part of deciding whether to sell now or wait.

 But waiting has costs too.
 Rates don’t fall on a predictable timeline.
 A seller who waited through 2023 hoping for rate cuts that only began arriving in late 2024 carried two years of holding costs, rates, levies, maintenance, and opportunity cost, while the sale was deferred.
 If your reason for selling is life-driven rather than financially driven, waiting for perfect conditions rarely produces the best total outcome.